GuangyuanHao/guangyuanhao.github.io/index.md

 - Physics of LLMs
 - Safe /Trustworthy AI

 My primary objective centers on improving the interpretability, robustness, fairness, and security of AI systems.
-To achieve this, I am deeply committed to the field of Safe /Trustworthy AI, ensuring the reliability of AI systems, and causality, a critical component for uncovering and comprehending cause-and-effect relationships, inherently equipped with interpretability and robustness and facilitating evidence-based decision-making.
+To achieve this, I am deeply committed to causality, a critical component for uncovering and comprehending cause-and-effect relationships, inherently equipped with interpretability and robustness and facilitating evidence-based decision-making.
 Additionally, I am fully engaged in investigating the Physics of LLMs to unravel the emergence of intelligence within Large Language Models (LLMs) and potentially develop corresponding theories, with the aim of enhancing AGI's intelligence and preventing its misuse.

 <br>